 Old Federal Building (Post Office)

-This building was designed by Thomas Fuller, architect of the Peace Tower on Parliament Hill in Ottawa.
-The clock tower was added in 1913.
-It is built of red sandstone, sitting atop a limestone foundation.
-It served as the post office and customs house for Carleton Place until 1970.
-During Doors Open, only the main floor offices will be open.
+This building, designed by Thomas Fuller (architect of Ottawa’s Peace Tower and many post offices throughout Canada), was constructed of red sandstone atop a limestone foundation.
+It served as the post office/customs house until 1970 and has been converted into offices and apartments.
+During Doors Open, the main floor offices will be open.
+Ask about the clock, added in 1913.

 Contact info